Thomsch/tellina_user_experiment/experiment_design_doc.md

 ## Introduction

-Tellina is a natural language -> command translation tool, which accepts a natural language description of file system operations, and displays a ranked list of bash one-liner suggestions made by the model.
+Tellina is a natural language -> command translation tool.
+Tellina accepts a natural language description of file system operations, and displays a ranked list of bash one-liner suggestions made by the model.
 The user can scroll down the web page to explore more suggestions.